livecycle/preevy/README.md

 ## CI Integration

-Preevy is designed to work seamlessly with your CI, allowing you to easily import a shared preview profile shared in AWS S3 and Google Cloud Storage (GCS).
+Preevy is designed to work seamlessly with your CI, allowing you to easily import a shared preview profile in AWS S3 and Google Cloud Storage (GCS).

 Profiles are created using `preevy init`.
 Choose a S3/GCS URL for storing the profile - Preevy will create a bucket if one doesn't exist.

-If you already have a locally stored Preevy Profile, it can be migrated to a remote storage using [`preevy profile cp`](https://github.com/livecycle/preevy/blob/main/packages/cli/docs/profile.md#preevy-profile-cp)
+If you already have a locally stored Preevy Profile, it can be migrated to remote storage using [`preevy profile cp`](https://github.com/livecycle/preevy/blob/main/packages/cli/docs/profile.md#preevy-profile-cp)

 Once the profile is created, it can be imported to the CI runtime using `preevy init --from <profile-url>`